-We all want to his our drives far but we also need to hit them straight.
-Most golfers do not consistently strike the ball on the dead center of the face.
-So while distance is essential on a good driver it needs to still be forgiving.
+We all want to hit our drives far, but we also need to hit them straight.
+Most golfers do not consistently strike the ball in the dead center of the face.
+So while distance is essential for a good driver, it still must be forgiving.

 - Features and Benefits

 - Who We Recommend It For

 - What Year Did Callaway XR 16 Driver Come Out?

 - Is the Callaway XR 16 Driver Forgiving?

 - What Is the Difference Between Callaway XR 16 and XR 16 Pro?

 - Is the Callaway XR 16 Driver Good for Beginners?”